History of the Baháʼí Faith

-Shoghi Effendi died in 1957, and because he was childless it was found impossible to appoint another Guardian to succeed him.
-In 1963, the Universal House of Justice was elected for the first time, and since that time the Universal House of Justice has been the highest body in the Baháʼí administration, with its members elected every five years.
+After the sudden passing of the Guardian in 1957, and following the temporary leadership of the global Bahá’í community by the Hands of the Cause, the Universal House of Justice was first elected in 1963, and since that time the Universal House of Justice has been the highest body in the Baháʼí administration, with its members elected every five years.
 Baháʼí sources and most scholarly works estimate the current worldwide Baháʼí population to be from five to eight million.

 Background

 Islamic messianism

 In Islam, the Mahdi is a messianic figure who is believed to be a descendant of Muhammad who will return near the end of time to restore the world and the religion of God.
 While both Sunni and Shiʻa groups believe in the Mahdi, the largest Shiʻa group, the Twelvers, believe that the Mahdi is the Twelfth Imam, Muhammad al-Mahdi, who is believed to have gone into occultation since 874 CE.

-In the Twelver view the Twelfth Imam first went into a "Minor Occultation" between 874 and 941 CE where the Hidden Imam still communicated with the community through four official intermediaries.
+In the Twelver view, the Twelfth Imam first went into a "Minor Occultation" between 874 and 941 CE where the Hidden Imam still communicated with the community through four official intermediaries.
 The "Greater Occultation" is then defined from the time when the Hidden Imam ceased to communicate regularly until the time when he returns to restore the world.

 Shaykhism

-The Shaykhi movement was a school of theology within Twelver Shiʻa Islam that was started through the teaching of Shaykh Ahmad al-Ahsá'í.
-Shaykh Ahmad's teachings included that the Imams were spiritual beings and thus, in contrast to the widespread Shiʻa belief, that the Imams existed within spiritual bodies, and not material bodies.
+The Shaykhi movement was a school of theology within Twelver Shiʻan Islam that was started through the teaching of Shaykh Ahmad al-Ahsá'í (May 1753 ― 27 June 1826).
+Shaykh Ahmad's teachings included that the Imams were spiritual beings and that, in contrast to the widespread Shiʻa belief, the Imams existed within spiritual bodies, and not material bodies.
 He also taught that there must always exist the "Perfect Shiʻa" who serves as an intermediary between the Imams and the believers, and is the one who can visualize the consciousness of the Hidden Imam.
 In 1822 he left Iran and went to Iraq due to the controversy that his teachings had brought.
 There he also found himself at the centre of debate, thus deciding to move to Mecca, he died in 1826 on his way there.

-Before the death of Shaykh Ahmad, he appointed Siyyid Kázim of Rasht to lead the Shaykhí movement, which he did until his death in 1843.
+Before his death, Shaykh Ahmad appointed Siyyid Kázim of Rasht to lead the Shaykhí movement, which he did until his death in 1843.
 Siyyid Kázim formulated many of the thoughts that were ambiguously expressed by Shaykh Ahmad including the doctrine of salvation history and the cycles of revelation.
 His teaching brought a sense of millenarian hope among the Shaykhis that the Hidden Imam may return.
 Siyyid Kazim did not leave a successor, but before his death in December, 1843, he had counselled his followers to leave their homes to seek the Mahdi, who according to his prophecies would soon appear.